Monoculture vs. Biodiversity

 A disaster just waiting to happen

-So, as we allow those producing our food–plant breeders, seed producers, farmers, food manufacturers–to shrink the diversity of fruits and vegetables available to the consumer, we are writing the script for our own modern day Potato Famine.
+So, as we allow those producing our food–plant breeders, seed producers, farmers and food manufacturers–to shrink the diversity of fruits and vegetables available to the consumer, we are writing the script for our own modern day Potato Famine.
 Today’s monocultural farming is a disaster waiting to happen.
-Just one breakdown in the chain–pests or disease that become resistant to current chemical treatments, bad weather, a regional drought, a breakdown in the supply of chemical herbicides, pesticides or fertilizers, any one of these things could wipe out crops and create serious food shortages.
+Just one breakdown in the chain–pests or disease that become resistant to current chemical treatments, bad weather, a regional drought, a breakdown in the supply of chemical herbicides, pesticides or fertilizers–any one of these things could wipe out crops and create serious food shortages.

 What can you do about it?

 If you are concerned about the shrinking diversity of our food and its impact on our environment, there are some things you can do.